 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Counted seven board members present.
-Miami-Cass REMC attorney Liane Steffes also attended.
+Miami-Cass REMC attorney Jeremy Fetty also attended via teleconference.
 WVPA board report was given by Jim Savage.
-IEC board report was given by Mark Hahn.
-Monthly legal report was given by Steffes.
+IEC board report was given by Mark Hahn Monthly legal report was given by Fetty.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-November monthly operating, member services… Continue reading.
+January monthly operating,… Continue reading.

 Spring has sprung in the Hoosier state.
 It’s planting season for many of the state’s roughly 58,000 farmers.
 While you prepare to plant the crops that keep the world fed, Miami-Cass REMC reminds you to spring into safety — especially when working around electricity.
 According to a 2014 report from TIME magazine, farming is the… Continue reading.

 As snow melts and the ground thaws, electric cooperatives start planning for their annual meetings.
 Did you know that as a retail member of your local energy co-op, you are also part owner?
 You have an ownership stake and a direct say in how things are run.
 As a result, your cooperative’s annual meeting directly… Continue reading.